awesee/leetcode/problems/super-egg-drop/README.md

 <strong>Input:</strong> k = 1, n = 2
 <strong>Output:</strong> 2
 <strong>Explanation: </strong>
 Drop the egg from floor 1.
-If it breaks, we know with certainty that f = 0.
+If it breaks, we know that f = 0.
 Otherwise, drop the egg from floor 2.
-If it breaks, we know with certainty that f = 1.
+If it breaks, we know that f = 1.
-If it did not break, then we know with certainty f = 2.
+If it does not break, then we know f = 2.
-Hence, we needed 2 moves in the worst case to know what f is with certainty.
+Hence, we need at minimum 2 moves to determine with certainty what the value of f is.
 </pre>

 <p><strong>Example 2:</strong></p>